fleetdm/fleet/handbook/demand/README.md

 The Demand department is directly responsible for growing awareness of Fleet and nurturing the community through participation in events, conversations, and other [programs](https://fleetdm.com/handbook/company/communications#programs).

 ## Respond to "Contact us" inbound
-1. Within 4 business hours, check [_from-prospective-customers](https://fleetdm.slack.com/archives/C01HE9GQW6B) Slack channel for "Contact us" submissions.
+1. Check [_from-prospective-customers](https://fleetdm.slack.com/archives/C01HE9GQW6B) Slack channel for "Contact us" submissions.
 2. Mark submission as seen with the "👀" emoji.
-3. Use the [best practices template (private google doc)](https://docs.google.com/document/d/1D02k0tc5v-sEJ4uahAouuqnvZ6phxA_gP-IqmkBdMTE/edit) to respond to general asks.
+3. Within 4 business hours, use the [best practices template (private google doc)](https://docs.google.com/document/d/1D02k0tc5v-sEJ4uahAouuqnvZ6phxA_gP-IqmkBdMTE/edit) to respond to general asks.
 4. Answer any technical questions to the best of your ability.
 If you are unable to answer a technical/product question, ask a Solutions Consultant in #help-solutions-consulting.
 If an SC is unavailable, post in #help-product or #help-engineering and notify @on-call.
-5.
+5. Enrich lead with information about company and buying situation
+6. If lead is completed or out of ICP, update lead status in Salesforce to "Closed" or "Disqualified".
+If within ICP tag Head of revenue operations in slack message and move lead to their name in SFDC.
+7. Mark slack message as complete with the "✅" emoji.

 > For any support-related questions, forward the submission to support@fleetdm.com

-Sam: SLA and DRI expectations are documented in the handbook: Drew will reply to all new contact form inbound within 4 business hours, and reply to all follow-up replies within 4 business hours.
-When Drew is OOO, Dustin will cover this responsibility.
-If both are OOO, then Dustin will tell CEO.

-If you are unable to answer a technical/product question, ask a Solutions Consultant in #help-solutions-consulting.
-If an SC is unavailable, post in #help-product or #help-engineering and notify @on-call

-Drew responds and enriches the lead

 ### Begin or modify an advertising campaign
 Any new ads or changes to current running ads are approved in ["🦢🗣 Design review (#g-digital-experience)"](https://app.zenhub.com/workspaces/-g-digital-experience-6451748b4eb15200131d4bab/board?sprints=none).